ultimatecoder/ultimatecoder.github.io/_posts/2019-01-14-fstrings-yet-another-string-formatter-in-python.md

 * Fstring can be elaborated as "Formatted String".

-* Variable is always resolved at local scope.
-If it isn't found then it will rise the ```NameError``` exception.
+* Variable is always resolved at a local scope.
+If it isn’t found then it will raise the ```NameError``` exception.

 * You can format your strings by Fstring approach only if your Python interpreter version is greater than or equal to 3.6.

-* Existing string formation approches are not subjected to depricate soon.
+* Existing string formation approaches are not subjected to deprecate soon.